Haunted Stairs That Count the Living in the Old School

 The First Warning in Wing C

 The school was older than the apartments crowding its gates.
-Teachers said the staircase had once been an emergency exit.
-It was sealed after an accident during a late-night study session.
+Teachers said the staircase had once been an emergency exit before it was sealed after an accident during a late-night study session.

-No one told the story the same way twice.
+No one told that story the same way twice.

 What stayed the same were the numbers.

-Janitors heard counting drift from behind the fire door.
+Janitors claimed they heard counting drift from behind the fire door.
 Slow.
 Careful.
 Always stopping at fourteen.
 Never fifteen.

 The counting wasn’t.